 [245-248.
 Deleted in Gazette 19 Dec 2000 p.
 7274.]

-249. Fixing the leads in fuses, meters etc.
+249. Fixing leads in fuses, meters etc.

 Only an employee of, or a person authorised by, the network operator may insert the ends of the consumer’s wiring into any service fuse, meter, indicator, current limiter, or other device the property of the network operator.